Skip to navigation Skip to content

 The dates used for the financial years are based on the periods the customer was paid.

 Code the component amounts.
-Their total must equal the total debt amount.
+The total of the component amounts must equal the total debt amount on the OPCA screen.

 If arrears are not legally payable, remove the arrears component and adjust the relevant dates to reflect the overpayment period only.
 See General debt raising information.
 This explains: